 “Welcome, Donald.
 I wondered when we’d have another visit.”
-As he had during the first visit, he lifts the Donald’s heavy coat from his slumping shoulders, and points to the two chairs he’s rescued from dumpsters in the city’s wealthier neighborhoods.
-A diminutive folding wood chair and the high red-leather wingback face each other in the small room.
-The guest pauses … and, unlike the first visit, chooses the high wingback.
+As he had during the first visit, he lifts the heavy coat from the visitor’s slumping shoulders, and points to the furniture he’d rescued from a dumpster — an old folding chair missing a slat, and the torn red-leather wingback, facing each other each as they had before.
+The night visitor pauses and chooses the high wingback.

-As at the first visit, the room is dimly lit by a small table lamp, the kind of late night or early morning ambiance that creates calm and invites intimate conversation.
+The scene is the same as previously.
+The room is dimly lit by a small table lamp, the kind of late night or early morning light that creates an ambiance of calm and invites intimate conversation.
 The tenement dweller takes his seat in the folding chair.
-They sit in silence, the visitor’s hoodie still covering his head, not wanting to be seen, but wanting to be seen.
+The visitor sits in silence, his hoodie still covering his head, not wanting to be seen, but wanting to be seen.
+The room is silent.

 “I can’t sleep.
-The family’s left for Florida.
-I’m alone here with the maids, the cooks and the butlers.
+The family’s gone to Florida.
+I’m alone here with no one but the maids, the cooks and the butlers.
 My mind won’t stop.
-I watch television but it’s only making things worse.
-Even my favorite news channel has begun to turn on me.”
+I watch television to settle down but now it only makes things worse.
+Even my favorite network may be turning on me.”

 “I don’t know.”
 The table lamp flickers.

 “Very dark.
 Very dark!
 The darkest ever!”

 The visitor lowers his head, like a child confessing to his parents.
 “I have all the power in the world but I’m helpless to help myself.
 I can’t stop tweeting.
 It’s like it’s not real.
 I could destroy the world with the push of a button.
 I’ve shut down the government.
 The power scares me.
 And there are all these investigations.
 My mind never stops.
 I can’t sleep.”